sethforprivacy/self-hosted-services/README.md

 Note that all hostnames used must already have DNS entries configured with your domain provider in order for certificate generation to function properly.

-Edit the Nitter, Teddit, and Yotter configuration files:
+Edit the Nitter and Teddit configuration files:

 * Nitter
   * Replace the `hostname`, `replaceTwitter`, and `replaceYouTube` values with the relevant hostnames